yfCuiFaith/DeepCSeqSite/README.md

 # DeepCSeqSite
-DeepCSeqSite (DCS-SI) is a toolkit for protein-ligand binding sites prediction.
+DeepCSeqSite (DCS-SI) is a toolkit for protein-ligand binding sites prediction.<br>
 The current version is a demo for DCS-SI.
 The formal version will be released later.